Legal Studies (Minor)

 Ethics Bowl

 Put philosophical knowledge into action with the Taylor Ethics Bowl team as you attend competitions to debate culturally relevant ethical topics.
-Our team has reached nationals every year since 2010, taking first place in 2015.
+Students place regionally and compete with teams from across the US every year.

 Legal Studies Curriculum Guides & Degree Options